Aksx73/QuotesStream/README.md

 ## About

-It simply loads data of Spacecrafts, Launcher, Customer Satellites and Centres data of ISRO using [ISRO API](https://github.com/isro/api).
-Use retrofit to fetch all the json data provided by the api and display on the user screen.<br>
+App loads quotes from open source quotations API [Quotable](https://github.com/lukePeavey/quotable).
 Data will be always loaded from local database.
 Remote data (from API) and Local data is always synchronized.
-App follows clean architecture pattern (MVVM + Usecases).
+App follows clean architecture pattern (MVVM).
 Whole app is organized with intent to create architecture like in multi-module approach.

 A RemoteMediator implementation helps load paged data from the network into the database, but doesn't load data directly into the UI.
 Instead, the app uses the database as the [source of truth](https://developer.android.com/jetpack/guide/data-layer#source-of-truth).